captn-nick/MSFS-Mod-Selector/README.md

 **Mod Selector now auto-discovers meta-information already present in the database.**

-A more comfortable UI for adding mods will follow soon.
-Stay tuned!
+**Starting with version 0.9, Mod Selector features a simple UI for adding mods.**

 ## Usage warning
 This program is still early beta.
 USE AT YOUR OWN RISK!
 It is highly recommended that you create a backup of your mods (MSFS Community folder) before using this program.

-**Until V. 1.0 is reached, please expect breaking changes with each version jump!**
+**As soon as V. 1.0 is out, support for previous 0.x versions will end.**

 ## Project roadmap
 All of this is subject to change.
-* V. 0.9: Wizard for adding mods to mods.txt.
-* V. 0.10: Improve mods adding wizard with automatic online mod information lookup.
+* V. 1.0: Improve mods adding wizard with automatic online mod information lookup.
-* V. 0.11: Make continent sub-panel sizes adjustable; show mod selection feedback.
+* V. 1.1: Make continent sub-panel sizes adjustable; show mod selection feedback.
-* V. 0.12: Local / online individual mod search by keywords.
+* V. 1.2: Local / online individual mod search by keywords.

 ## Prerequisites
 Mod Selector requires Java to run.

 ## Download
-Download the [latest version ZIP file](https://github.com/captn-nick/MSFS-Mod-Selector/releases/download/0.8/MsfsModSelector.0.8.zip) from the [Releases page](https://github.com/captn-nick/MSFS-Mod-Selector/releases).
+Download the [latest version ZIP file](https://github.com/captn-nick/MSFS-Mod-Selector/releases/download/0.9/MsfsModSelector.0.9.zip) from the [Releases page](https://github.com/captn-nick/MSFS-Mod-Selector/releases).

 ## Content
 The program consists of 4 components: